 The Morro Bay estuary and watershed are home to many species of plants and animals.
 The ability of this small geographic area to support such biodiversity is part of what makes it special.
 The animals around Morro Bay form complex food webs in which some species are both predator and prey.
 The following images give a glimpse into these relationships.

 If you have taken photographs that illustrate predator and prey relationships in or around the Morro Bay estuary, we’d love to see them!
-Post them to our Facebook page, tag us on Instagram, or email them to staff at mbnep dot org.
+Post them to our Facebook page or tag us on Instagram.

 This project has been funded wholly or in part by the United States Environmental Protection Agency under assistance agreement CE-98T25101 to the Bay Foundation of Morro Bay.
 The contents of this document do not necessarily reflect the views and policies of the Environmental Protection Agency, nor does the EPA endorse trade names or recommend the use of commercial products mentioned in this document.